ebullient/ttrpg-convert-cli/README.md

 #### Statblocks

-If using the entire `compendium` snippet, then you will not need to download and use the `dnd5e-only-statblocks.css` or `pf2-only-statblocks.css` snippets.
+Compendium (`*-compendium`) snippets include styles for statblocks.

-However, if interested in only using the statblock snippets, you will need to download one or both of the `only-statblock.css` snippets, dependent on the system you are using.
+If you aren't using a `*-compendium` snippet, you may want to download either `dnd5e-only-statblocks.css` or `pf2-only-statblocks.css` to style your statblocks.

-> :warning: Do not use an `only-statblock.css` snippet beside a compendium.css snippet.
+> :warning: Do not use an `*-only-statblock.css` snippet and a `*-compendium.css` snippet together.

 ## Use with 5eTools JSON data